bloomingchad/pnimrp1/README.md

 | **M**          | Mute/unmute                             |
 | **+**          | Increase volume                         |
 | **-**          | Decrease volume                         |

+## 🎨 Customizing Themes

+You can easily switch between themes by editing the `config.json` file located in the root directory of the project.
+Here's how:

+1. Open `config.json` in a text editor.
+2. Change the `currentTheme` field to the desired theme (e.g., `default`, `dark`, `vibrant`).
+3. Save the file and restart the application.

 ## 📖 Documentation